- A Note on Willpower

 Many larger grocery stores have a “natural” section of some sort.
 This is often where you can find vegan cheeses, meats, ice creams, yogurts, cream cheese, chips, and more—basically the vegan version of the rest of the grocery store.
 In other stores you’ll find the vegan cheese by the dairy cheese, the vegan milk by the dairy milk, the vegan meats by the flesh meats, et cetera.
 You’ll learn the layout of your store with time—don’t be afraid to ask for help.

 One word of caution about “natural” sections—just because something is in the natural section, doesn’t mean it’s vegan.
 These sections also contain products with other distinctions, such as gluten-free, antibiotic-free, organic, et cetera—none of which mean they are vegan.
-Always check the ingredient to be sure—even meat-free does not mean vegan.
+Always check the ingredients to be sure—even meat-free does not mean vegan.
 Many Morningstar brand meat-free products, for example, contain eggs and dairy.

 Vegan food isn’t as elusive as it may seem at first.
 In fact, you already buy and eat vegan food—ever had fruit? rice? beans?
 It’s even possible to find vegan options at a gas station—though I’d not recommend that as your primary source for groceries!
 Here are some of the options that may be in your area.